elliotec/elliotec.com/source/posts/2015-12-04-a-case-against-specialization.html.markdown

 aspire to reach sensei-level software mastery, and think this usually requires a specialization to get anywhere.

-But looking at examples like David Hienemer Hansson, Jack Dorsey, and hundreds of other startup founders and programming legends, we can see that gaining that level of knowledge of the full stack is attainable and accessible (obviously DHH and Dorsey are inflated examples, but it illustrates the point), and rewarding.
+But looking at examples like David Hienemer Hansson and hundreds of other startup founders and programming legends, we can see that gaining that level of knowledge of the full stack is attainable and accessible (obviously DHH is an inflated example, but it illustrates the point), and rewarding.

+People often tout the "T-shaped" metaphor for one's skill levels, meaning that they have expertise in a vertical and the horizontal is the broad but lesser knowledge of other disciplines.
+I agree with this, and don't see why it can't be more common for someone to have an engineering vertical with for example, a strong business/operations/etc. horizontal.
+It's definitely a thing, tons of successful founders of companies do exactly that.
+So why are the developers in the front end community isolating themselves into their own little specializations and modules that they spend lots of time learning and configuring?

-##The Full Stack Framework
+## The Full Stack Framework

 This is why I still love Ruby on Rails, which turned 10 this year.